Iran nuclear deal ‘could be agreed within 48 hours’

 Russia’s invasion of Ukraine has caused “tension and delay” in the Vienna talks because of Moscow’s concern that international sanctions will prevent it from gaining any benefit from the opening up of Iran, said Mr Coveney.

 But he said: “That seems to have been resolved in the last few days.
 We look as if we’re almost there.
-That’s a that’s a good news story when the world needs one and it’s also a reminder that multilateralism can work if there’s patience and determination to get a deal across the line.”
+That’s a good news story when the world needs one and it’s also a reminder that multilateralism can work if there’s patience and determination to get a deal across the line.”

 Register for free to continue reading